Calabi-Yau Threefolds With Small Hodge Numbers: Tables

+Below we give the table of Calabi-Yau manifolds corresponding to \fref{TipHodgePlot}. \tref{BigTable} lists Calabi-Yau threefolds in decreasing order of height $h^{1,1}+h^{2,1}$ and $h^{1,1}$.
+In our notation, $X^{p,q}$ denotes a manifold with $h^{1,1}=p$ and $h^{2,1}=q$, while $\text{dP}_n$ denotes a del Pezzo surface of degree~$n$.
+In particular, $X^{20,20}$ refers to the manifold associated with the 24-cell discussed in Ref.~\cite{Braun:2011hd}. $X^{19,19}$ refers to the split bicubic discussed e.g. in \SS 2.2.2 of \cite{Davies:2011fr}.
+The variety $X^\sharp$ denotes a singular member of a generically smooth family of manifolds and $\widehat{X}$ denotes a resolution of a singular variety $X^\sharp$.
+The notation $\IP^7[2~2~2~2]^\sharp$ and $\IP^7[2~2~2~2]^{\sharp\sharp}$, corresponding to an entry with Hodge numbers (1, 17), denote two different singularizations.
+We denote by $\chi$ and $y$, the Euler characteristic and height $h^{1,1}+h^{2,1}$, of the manifold in question.

+Mirrors of several manifolds with $\chi{\;<\;}0$ have been constructed (exceptions include the manifold by Tonoli \cite{Tonoli:2004ps} and the more recent ones by Kapustka \cite{Kapustka:2010pr}) and we do not list them in our table.
+The mirrors of toric hypersurfaces and CICYs are known to exist, and may be identified, via the Batyrav and Batyrev-Borisov constructions~\cite{batyrev1993dual, batyrev1996calabi}.
+For quotients of these toric hypersurfaces and CICYs, the situation is less clear.
+The mirrors are generally assumed to exist though, as yet, there is no general geometric construction of these mirrors.
+This assumption of the existence of mirrors applies also to Calabi-Yaus constructed by other means.
+In \fref{TipHodgePlot}, we assume the existence of the mirrors of the manifolds that we know.

+In each row of \tref{BigTable}, we separate Calabi-Yau constructions studied in the same reference by \textit{commas}, and those studied in distinct references by \textit{semi-colons}.
+For example the first row refers to three constructions that were studied in Refs.~\cite{Candelas:2008wb}, \cite{Braun:2011hd} and \cite{Anderson:2015iia} respectively, whereas the second row refers to three examples all of which were studied in Ref.~\cite{Anderson:2015iia}.
+We group together manifolds with identical Hodge numbers in a single row, unless there are too many to fit, in which case we distribute these over multiple~rows.

-At the end, we devote a short table (\tref{TQres}) to (resolved) quotients of resolutions of singular complete intersections of four quadrics in a $\IP^7$ with homogeneous coordinates $(X_0, X_1, X_2, X_3, Y_0, Y_1, Y_2, Y_3)$.
-In particular we denote by $\eu{X}$, the following complete intersection \cite{freitag2011siegel}:
+At the end, we devote a short table (\tref{TQres}) to (resolved) quotients of resolutions of singular complete intersections of four quadrics in a $\IP^7$ with homogeneous coordinates $(X_0, \ldots,X_3, Y_0,\ldots, Y_3)$.
+In particular we write $\eu{X}$, for the following complete intersection~\cite{freitag2011siegel}:

 $\eu{X}$ has 96 isolated singularities and admits a resolution which is a Calabi-Yau threefold.
 The Hodge numbers of the quotients of $\eu{X}$ by groups isomorphic to $\IZ_2^{m}$, for different values of $m$, are listed in the \tref{TQres} along with other resolutions.